lerna/lerna/commands/clean/README.md

 `lerna clean` respects the `--ignore`, `--scope`, and `--yes` flags (see [Filter Flags](https://www.npmjs.com/package/@lerna/filter-options)).

-> If you have the `--hoist` option enabled this will not remove modules from the root `node_modules` directory.
+> `lerna clean` does not remove modules from the root `node_modules` directory, even if you have have the the `--hoist` option enabled.